Global Navigation Satellite Systems

 GNSS LED

-The GNSS LED (labeled "GPS" on the cable side and power supply side LEDs) indicates the GNSS status.
-The following table shows LED colors and their meaning.
+The GNSS LED (labeled 'GPS' on both the cable side and power supply side) shows the GNSS status.
+This table shows LED colors and their meaning.

 Color